-Sauna bathing can be intimidating to novice users.
+Sauna bathing can be intimidating to the novice user.
 Upon entry, you can be overwhelmed by the temperature, the expectation to sit still for an unknown amount of time, or the social etiquette in an occupied sauna.
-But there is no need to fear anymore.
-With a few tips and practice, the sauna may quickly become the highlight of your health and wellness routine.
+Never fear.
+With a few tips and practice, the sauna may easily become the highlight to your health and wellness routine.

 Know the Rules

-Public saunas vary in rules and etiquette.
-Some may be gender-specific or clothing optional.
-Ask an employee to brush you up to speed, chat with a regular, or do a little reading beforehand, so you are prepared accordingly.
-If you are supposed to wear clothing, ensure it is comfortable and safe.
-If
+Public saunas vary on rules and etiquette.
+Some may be gender specific or clothing optional.
+Ask an employee to brush you up to speed, chat with a regular, or do a little reading before hand so you are prepared accordingly.
+If you are supposed to wear clothing, ensure it is breathable and comfortable.

 Hydrate

-Make sure you drink plenty of water before, during, and after your session.
-Do not take a metal bottle into a sauna as the metal will heat quickly and could burn you.
+Make sure you drink plenty of water before hand or even bring it alongside you during your session.
+If you bring water in, do not take a bottle that is metal.
+The metal will heat quickly and could become dangerously hot.

 Ditch Your Jewelry

-Jewelry can heat up quickly in the sauna.
-Necklaces, in particular, can heat up and cause mild burns.
+Speaking of metal, jewelry can heat up quickly in the sauna.
+Necklaces in particular can heat up and cause mild burns.
 Be safe and remove all jewelry.

 Set Your Expectations

 During your first few trips to the sauna, you are unlikely to sit comfortably for twenty minutes.
 Start with a short goal in mind, say five minutes.
-After which, you may choose to cool off with a quick shower, dip in the pool, or relax at room temperature.
-You could conclude your sauna session there or re-enter for another short session.
-Over time, your body will acclimate to the intense heat environment, and you'll be able to prolong your stay.
+After which, you may choose to cool of with a quick shower, dip in the pool, or relaxing at room temperature.
+You could conclude your sauna session there, or re-enter for another short session.
+Over time, your body will acclimate to the intense heat environment and you’ll be able to prolong your stay.
 An ideal sauna session would exceed ten minutes per day.

 Read the Room

-Even if you brushed up on the facility rules, there might be some social cues to follow during sauna bathing.
-A sauna can be a very social place.
-Many people enjoy chatting to pass the time during their sessions.
+Even if you brushed up on the facility rules, there may be a few social cues to follow while sauna bathing.
+The sauna can be a very social place.
+Many people enjoy chatting in order to pass the time during their session.
 However, others enjoy the silence and isolation of the sauna.
-Match the mood of the room and be courteous to others.
+Match the mood of the space and embrace it.

 Unplug